yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 {{< /note >}}

-If you are new to Yugabyte DB, you can be up and running with YugaByte DB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).
+If you are new to Yugabyte DB, you can be up and running with Yugabyte DB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).
 After installing YugaByte DB, make sure to follow the step mentioned above.

 ### Prisma